+@CitrusTest annotation

-- @CitrusTest annotation: We have moved the @CitrusTest annotation to a more common package.
+We have moved the @CitrusTest annotation to a more common package.
 The old package was com.consol.citrus.dsl.annotations.CitrusTest .
 The new package is com.consol.citrus.annotations.CitrusTest .
-So you have to change the Java import statements in your Test classes when upgrading. - TestResult: We changed the TestResult instantiation when generating the test reports.
+So you have to change the Java import statements in your Test classes when upgrading.

+TestResult

+We changed the TestResult instantiation when generating the test reports.
 The TestResult class now works with static instantiation methods for success, skipped and failed tests.
 This only affects your code when you have created custom test reporters.

+CitrusTestBuilder deprecation

-• CitrusTestBuilder deprecation: A major refactoring was done in the TestBuilder Java DSL code. com.consol.citrus.dsl.TestBuilder and all its subclasses were marked as deprecated and will disappear in next versions.
-So instead we now support com.consol.citrus.dsl.design.TestDesigner which basically offers the same functionality as former TestBuilder.
+refactoring done the Α major was in TestBuilder Java DSL code. com.consol.citrus.dsl.TestBuilder and all its subclasses were marked as deprecated and will versions.
+So instead disappear next com.consol.citrus.dsl.design.TestDesigner which basically offers the same functionality as former TestBuilder.
 In addition that refactoring brought a new way of executing the Java DSL test cases.
 Instead of building the whole test case before execution is done as a whole you can now use the com.consol.citrus.dsl.runner.TestRunner implementation in order to execute each test action in the Java DSL immediately.
 This is a more Java like way of writing Citrus test cases as you can mix Citrus test action execution with normal Java statements as usual.
 Read more about the new approach in testcase